leojang/Notes/YDNJS-Objects.md

 However, the _[[Get]]_ algorithm defines other important behavior if it does not find a property of the requested name.
 We will examine in Chapter 5 what happens next (traversal of the _[[Prototype]]_ chain, if any).

-But one important result of this _[[Get]]_ operation is that if it cannot through any means come up with a value for the requested property, it instead returns the value undefined.
+But one important result of this _[[Get]]_ operation is that if it cannot through any means come up with a value for the requested property, it instead returns the value **undefined**.